Ce site Web a des limites de navigation. Il est recommandé d'utiliser un navigateur comme Edge, Chrome, Safari ou Firefox.

 Get to Know Me

-My journey to becoming an end-of-life consultant.
+My journey to becoming a grief counselor and end-of-life consultant.

 Firstly,

 I became a mother of five and, like so many of us, faced immense losses and the harsh realities of death.
-I learned firsthand how to prepare my children for their father's passing and how to create space for grief.
+I learned firsthand how to prepare my children for their father’s passing and how to create space for grief.
+These experiences became an integral part of my life, teaching me the natural course of existence: love, loss, and healing.

 Through these lessons,